zaiisao/Documentation/en/Interactive Broadcast/raw_data_video_windows.md

 };
 ```

-We also provide an open-source [Agora-Media-Source-Windows](https://github.com/AgoraIO/Advanced-Video/tree/master/Capture-Raw-Video-Data/Agora-Media-Source-Windows) demo project on Github.
+We also provide an open-source [Agora-Media-Source-Windows](https://github.com/AgoraIO/Advanced-Video/tree/master/Capture-Raw-Video-Data/Agora-Media-Source-Windows) demo project on GitHub.
 You can try the demo, or view the source code in the [video_preprocessing_plugin.cpp](https://github.com/AgoraIO/Advanced-Video/blob/master/Capture-Raw-Video-Data/Agora-Media-Source-Windows/AgoraMediaSource/video_preprocessing_plugin.cpp) file.

 ### API reference